You’re already managing a volunteer program, and now you have to manage social media, too?

-Invitational posts are where you’ll include your call to action language, asking a volunteer to participate by signing up for an opportunity or registering as a volunteer for the first time.
-These posts tend to be recruitment or engagement heavy.
+In invitational posts, you’ll include your call-to-action language, asking a volunteer to participate by signing up for an opportunity or registering as a volunteer for the first time.

 You’ll want to include a balance of all 3 types of posts in your social media posting calendar.

-But how do you put this together to get the results you want?
+How do you put these principles together to get the results you want?

 Charity Water is a great example of this balance.
 Their visuals are more focused on people with a small dash of simple and clear graphic design.